BitHighlander/Cash2BTC/README.md

 These legacy pages are still active and visible on cash2btc.com/atm/BETA00016.php Server.php is a script with the primary server functions and is set up on blockchain.info’s simple API This php script is meant to run server side (OUTSIDE of apache.)
 For long term use I recommend mitigating it to python.
 I did some work on this but managed to lose the files.
 Running a php script continually on a loop like this was designed for was not very reliable.
-This is mainly a proof of concept and there are little thousands of different ways to run and power a bitcoin dispenser.
+This is mainly a proof of concept and there are thousands of different ways to run and power a bitcoin dispenser.

 Pyramid-Acceptors-Rpi-Python-Driver